jonthorell/synth-nu-vinyl-store/README.md

 Curreny selector in profile
-Wrap order history in datatable to make it sortable Change "Thank you" to something else if viewing a past-order Make sure profile view only works when logged in (mixin?).
-It does work as-is but a generic server error is not good enough Double check if I've understood webhooks.
+Wrap order history in datatable to make it sortable Change "Thank you" to something else if viewing a past-order Double check if I've understood webhooks.
 Should'nt an order be placed even if something goes wrong if the payment.intent succeeded?
 Modify so it is possible to upload image on profile page